wltechblog/sxiv/README.md

 # THIS IS A FORK WITH PERSONAL PRFERENCES

-The only difference so far is that I've changed the behavior of two-finger scroll on touchpad to scroll the image instead of zooming it in and out.
-Otherwise this is the same as it ever was.
+The primary differences with this fork:

+.
+Two finger scrolling will now scroll instead of zooming in and out .
+The default scale mode is "fit"
+.
+Your delete key will delete the currently selected image .
+When using the-P flag, we prit out the filename of the image displayed